dojo/docs/dijit/focus.rst

     });
   });

-Note that two changes will occur per refocus: one change will be from the old element to ``null``, and the second change will be from ``null`` to the new element.
+Note that two changes will occur when element focus changes: the first change will be from the old element to ``null``, and the second change will be from ``null`` to the new element.

 Listening for focus changes in iframes
 --------------------------------------

+If you don’t register an iframe, when focus changes to elements within the iframe, it will not be correctly picked up by dijit/focus.
+Registering the iframe allows dijit/focus to determine which iframe currently has focus, but does *not* tell you which specific element inside the iframe has been focused.

 .. code-block :: javascript
  :linenos: